Capoeira-Newstead/capoeira-newstead.github.io/README.md

 free.
 After that, a little contribution towards the room rent would be nice (up to $5 depending on the number of people).

+### Who is running this?

+The group was started by Maikel Linke.
+He discovered Capoeira at university in Germany.
+That was in 2005 and it has become his favourite exercise since.
+After moving to regional Victoria, it was a challenge to visit classes in Melbourne regularly.
+So here it is, a local meet-up to continue the practise and build community.

 ### Where are other groups?

-To the best of my knowledge, the next Capoeira groups outside of Newstead are [in Melbourne](https://capoeira-melbourne.github.io/).
+To the best of our knowledge, the next Capoeira groups outside of Newstead are [in Melbourne](https://capoeira-melbourne.github.io/).